In this article, I will give you some source code to create per pixel alpha blending windows.

-- I would appreciate it if you send me an email letting me know that you are using this code.
+- I would appreciate it if you message me on the article forum letting me know that you are using this code.

 - You cannot sell this code - this is free software.

-Don't forget if you have any constructive thoughts just email me!
+Don't forget if you have any constructive thoughts, please leave a comment below!

 This article has no explicit license attached to it, but may contain usage terms in the article text or the download files themselves.
 If in doubt, please contact the author via the discussion board below.